vmkcom/dropbox-js/README.md

 ## Copyright and License

-The library is (c) Copyright Dropbox, Inc. 2012, and distributed under the MIT License.
+The library is Copyright (c) 2012 Dropbox Inc., and distributed under the MIT License.